The Migrant Destitution Toolkit offers practical support to improve pathways out of destitution for destitute migrants.

 The key aims of the project were to:

 - Increase the supply of accommodation for people with no recourse to public funds.

 - Support front-line agencies and local partnerships.

 - Develop integrated pathways out of destitution.

-- Gather, share and use evidence of what works to inform service providers, funders, commissioners and policy makers.
+- Gather, share and use evidence of what worked to inform service providers, funders, commissioners and policymakers.